Giuseppe Cindolo

 Giuseppe "Pippo" Cindolo (born 5 August 1945) is an Italian former long-distance runner, third at the 1974 European Athletics Championships on 10000 metres.
-He was born in Avellino.

 Biography

 Cindolo has 48 caps in Italy national athletics team (from 1966 to 1976).
 In his career he participated in two editions of the Olympic Games and won the Italian Athletics Championships 14 times.

 Achievements

 National titles

 Cindolo won the Italian Athletics Championships 14 times: 13 outdoor and one indoor.